Sumitmeharwade/visual_question_answering/README.md

 # Visual Question Answering (VQA)

 This repository implements a Visual Question Answering (VQA) system using a deep learning model to answer questions based on images.
 The system includes both web and mobile interfaces, with a choice of FastAPI or Flask backends.
+NOTE : The model is running in huggingface, you can add the dandelin/vilt-b32-finetuned-vqa to your huggingface space and update in the server.

 ## Project Structure